Backdoors to Tractable Answer-Set Programming: Answer Set Backdoors

-{\ensuremath{\,\mathaccent\cdot\cup}\,} [0]{X} [0]{M} \begin{LEM} Let $\CCC$ be a class of normal programs.
-Given a program $P$, a strong $\CCC$\hy backdoor set $\backdoorX$ of $P$, and $\modelM \in \stableset(P,X)$.
-Then deciding whether $\modelM$ is an answer set of $P$ is fixed-parameter tractable for pa\-ram\-eter~$\Card{\backdoorX}$.
-In particular, this decision can be made in time $O(2^k n)$ where $n$ denotes the input size of $P$ and $k=\Card{\backdoorX}$. \end{LEM} \begin{proof} Let $\CCC$ be a class of normal programs, $P$ a program, and $X$ a strong $\CCC$\hy backdoor set $\backdoorX$ of $P$ with $\Card{X}=k$.
-We can check in polynomial time whether $\modelM$ is a model of $P^\modelM$.
-If it is not, we can reject $\modelM$, and we are done.
-Hence assume that $\modelM$ is a model of $P^\modelM$.
-In order to check whether $M \in \stableset(P)$ we still need to decide whether $\modelM$ is a minimal model of $P^\modelM$.
+\begin{LEM} Let \CCC be a class of normal programs.
+The problem~\BdCheck{\CCC} is fixed-parameter tractable. \end{LEM} \begin{proof} Let $\CCC$ be a class of normal programs, $P$ a program, and $X$ a \strongBds{\CCC}~$X$ of $P$ with $\Card{X}=k$.
+We can check in polynomial time whether $M$ is a model of $P$ and whether $M$ is a model of $P^M$.
+If it is not, we can reject $M$, and we are done.
+Hence assume that $M$ is a model of $P^M$.
+In order to check whether $M \in \stableset(P)$ we still need to decide whether $M$ is a minimal model of $P^M$.
 We may assume, w.l.o.g., that $P$ contains no tautological rules, as it is clear that the test for minimality does not depend on tautological rules.

-Let $\backdoorX_1\subseteq \modelM \cap \backdoorX$.
-We construct from $P^\modelM$ a program $P^\modelM_{\backdoorX_1\subseteq \backdoorX}$ by (i)~removing all rules $r$ for which $H(r)\cap \backdoorX_1\neq \emptyset$, and (ii)~replacing for all remaining rules $r$ the head $H(r)$ with $H(r)\setminus \backdoorX$, and the positive body $B^+(r)$ with $B^+(r)\setminus \backdoorX_1$.
+Let $X_1\subseteq M \cap X$.
+We construct from $P^M$ a program $P^M_{X_1\subseteq X}$ by (i)~removing all rules~$r$ for which $H(r)\cap X_1\neq \emptyset$, and (ii)~replacing for all remaining rules~$r$ the head~$H(r)$ with $H(r)\setminus X$, and the positive body~$B^+(r)$ with $B^+(r)\setminus X_1$.

-\emph{Claim: $P^\modelM_{\backdoorX_1\subseteq \backdoorX}$ is Horn.}
+\emph{Claim: $P^M_{X_1\subseteq X}$ is Horn.}

-To show the claim, consider some rule $r'\in P^\modelM_{\backdoorX_1\subseteq \backdoorX}$.
-By construction, there must be a rule $r\in P$ that gives raise to a rule in $P^M$, which in turn gives raise to $r'$.
-Let $\tau \in \ta{\backdoorX}$ be the assignment that sets all atoms in $\backdoorX \cap H(r)$ to~0, and all atoms in $\backdoorX \setminus H(r)$ to~1.
-Since $r$ is not tautological, it follows that $r$ is not deleted when we obtain $P_\tau$, and it gives rise to a rule $r^*\in P_\tau$, where $H(r^*)=H(r)\setminus \backdoorX$.
+To show the claim, consider some rule~$r'\in P^M_{X_1\subseteq X}$.
+By construction, there must be a rule~$r\in P$ that gives raise to a rule in $P^M$, which in turn gives raise to $r'$.
+Let $\tau \in \ta{X}$ be the assignment that sets all atoms in $X \cap H(r)$ to~0, and all atoms in $X \setminus H(r)$ to~1.
+Since $r$ is not tautological, it follows that $r$ is not deleted when we obtain $P_\tau$, and it gives rise to a rule~$r^*\in P_\tau$, where $H(r^*)=H(r)\setminus X$.
 However, since~$\CCC$ is a class of normal programs, $r^*$ is normal.
-Hence $1\geq \Card{H(r^*)}=\Card{H(r)\setminus \backdoorX}=H(r')$, and the claim follows.
+Hence $1 \geq \Card{H(r^*)} = \Card{ H(r) \setminus X} = H(r')$, and the claim follows.

-To test whether $\modelM$ is a minimal model of $P^M$, we run the following procedure for every set $\backdoorX_1\subseteq \modelM \cap \backdoorX$.
+To test whether $M$ is a minimal model of $P^M$, we run the following procedure for every set~$X_1\subseteq M \cap X$.